 Stereotypy, repetitive behavior, and anxiety often pose a difficult puzzle for clinicians, especially with clinical research and evidence-based procedures updating at a rapid pace.
 In an update to his 2013 CE Course, Stereotypy: There Are No Easy Answers, Dr. Bill Ahearn reviews the significant amount of research for treating repetitive and stereotypic behaviors in a clinical, home, or school setting that has furthered our understanding of how and when to treat repetitive and stereotypic behaviors.

 Effectively planning and leading meetings are beneficial for the success of employees and the company alike.
-Research has shown that productive meetings can have a significant return on investment for a company; however, few have received instruction on how best to plan or lead meetings.
-With the high levels of time employees spend in meetings, it is crucial this time is utilized in the most effective manner.
+Research has shown that productive meetings can have a significant return on investment for a company.
+Learn more here!

 “Well a lot of lives are lost on the road...
 We lost more people during the period of the Vietnam war on the highways than we did in Vietnam.”
 Ronald Van Houten